Hexagon Side Table Decoupaged

 Clean with TSP

 Step one is to clean your project.
 Now, granted, I typically skip this step and do a quick wipe-down with a cloth.
 However, this time, I was trying to follow Jennifer’s instructions.
-I had this TSP in my stash because I do use it when there is a need.
+I had this TSP in my stash because I do use it when needed.
 I mixed this powder in a small bucket and used a rag while wearing gloves to protect my hands.

-Tip #2 Use TSP to clean all of your thrift store projects.
+Tip #2: Use TSP to clean all your thrift-store projects.

 Cover Hinges with Vaseline